Skip to main content

 def lambda_handler(event, context):

-# ❌ BAD: Creating clients inside handler
+# !!
+BAD: Creating clients inside handler.

-# dynamodb = boto3.resource('dynamodb') # Don't do this!
+# dynamodb = boto3.resource('dynamodb')

-# ✅ GOOD: Only import when needed
+# STRATEGY 3: Only import when needed.

 if event.get('needs_heavy_processing'):